Choung Byoung-gug: Early life and education

 Choung was born on 10 February 1958 in Yangpyeong, Gyeonggi Province.
 He initially attended Gaegun Elementary School before transferring to Jeongdeok Elementary School in Seoul against his father's will of making him stay in Yangpyeong.
 After graduating from Jeongdeok Elementary School in 1970, he graduated from Yongmoon Middle School in 1973 and Sorabol High School in 1977.
 In 1978, he enrolled in the Department of Sociology at Sungkyunkwan University.

 Upon matriculation, he actively involved himself in student movements.
-He was wanted by the police for this reason and while he was evading the authorities in 1979, he received the news of the assassination of President Park Chung-hee, to which he responded by returning to Seoul and heading the student movement to restore the National Student Council that had been dissolved under Park's dictatorship.
+He was wanted by the police for this reason and while he was evading the authorities in 1979, he received the news of the assassination of President Park Chung Hee, to which he responded by returning to Seoul and heading the student movement to restore the National Student Council that had been dissolved under Park's dictatorship.

 Following the Coup d'état of May Seventeenth in 1980, he was arrested by Hanahoe, headed by General Chun Doo-hwan who forced him to choose between imprisonment and conscription.
 Choung chose conscription and volunteered for the Republic of Korea Marine Corps.

 After being discharged, he graduated from Sungkyunkwan University in 1984 and actively involved himself in democratization movements.
 With warrants issued for his arrest, Choung ran Sein Publisher that supplied anti-government materials to student organizations of Seoul colleges, and enthusiastically supported resistance against the military government.
 He was subsequently arrested in June 1987 and was sentenced to eighteen months in prison.
-He was tortured by the Agency for National Security Planning, the forebearer of the National Intelligence Service (South Korea), and was released upon the suspension of execution of his sentence following the June 29 Declaration.
+He was tortured by the Agency for National Security Planning, the forebear of the National Intelligence Service, and was released upon the suspension of execution of his sentence following the June 29 Declaration.